elad11310/SimpleCalculator/README.md

    -Equals
    -IndexOf

+**Adding/Removing Actions Dynamically:**

-In order to dynamically add/remove action without shuting down the application :
+To dynamically add or remove actions without shutting down the application:

-In Actions table insert/remove a record like the following example :

-  **Insert Into [Actions] Values ('Perform power','Power')**
+1. Use SQL commands to insert or remove a record in the `Actions` table.
+2. For example:
+   - To insert a new action: `INSERT INTO [Actions] VALUES ('Perform power', 'Power')`
+   - To remove an action: `DELETE FROM [Actions] WHERE Operation = 'Power'`

-Then all you need to do is refresh the application home page.
+3. After making changes, refresh the application's home page.

 **API refrences:**